-It's important to capture bumper measurements as accurately as possible, which is why we've put together a quick guide for you to use while out on the job.
-To take correct bumper measurement photos you must capture the following:
+It's important to capture measurements as accurately as possible, which is why we've put together a quick guide for you to use while out on the job.
+To take correct measurement photos you must capture the following:

 What is an appropriate measuring tool?